-We are delighted to introduce you to Wild Earth Preschool, the Dallas Zoo's nature preschool.
+We are delighted to introduce you to Wild Earth Preschool, a nature preschool at the Dallas Zoo.

 This handbook is intended to assist you in making important decisions about your child's care, and I encourage you to use it as a stepping stone to further conversations with me about the goals you have for your child and any questions you may have about your child's best fit.